 - Women’s Health Goulburn North East

 - Women’s Health and Wellbeing Barwon South West

 Gender and Diversity Lens for Health and Human Services

 The Gender and Diversity Lens for Health and Human Services (the Lens) is a quality improvement tool for increasing health and human service responsiveness to gender and diversity.
 The resource has been developed with input from a range of funded organisations, consumers and department staff, with a focus on service planning and delivery.

 The Lens assists the Departments of Health and Human Services and funded specialist and mainstream services to better understand and take into account the interaction between gender, diversity and disadvantage for their clients and services.

 Having a Baby in Victoria

 The Having a Baby in Victoria website provides information about the types of care offered by Victoria’s maternity services through the public hospital system.

 Provides health and medical information to help individuals and their communities improve their health and wellbeing.
 It advises women to have regular health checks to help them stay healthy and to pick up early warning signs of disease or illness when treatment is often more effective.

 Leads whole-of-government policy, engages with women from diverse backgrounds and delivers initiatives to support women’s full economic and social participation.
-The Office of Women’s Policy is located in the Department of Human Services.
+The Office of Women’s Affairs is located in the Department of Human Services.